 Hello digital storytellers!
-You all produced some amazing media at the Morocco-USA Youth Media Exchange Workshop.
-Now that you know the ingredients for a great story, we want you to share what you’ve learned with your classmates.
-You will be the storytelling instructors.
+You all produced some amazing media at the workshop.
+Now that you are experienced filmmakers, we hope that you share what you’ve learned with your friends and colleagues.
+This time, you will be the storytelling instructors.

 I. Class Preparation/Planning:

 - Make copies of The Dramatic Arc handout and signs for the warm up activity (see below).